Computing: Computer programmer

 A programmer, computer programmer, or coder is a person who writes computer software.
 The term computer programmer can refer to a specialist in one area of computer programming or to a generalist who writes code for many kinds of software.
 One who practices or professes a formal approach to programming may also be known as a programmer analyst.
 A programmer's primary computer language (C, C++, Java, Lisp, Python, etc.) is often prefixed to the above titles, and those who work in a web environment often prefix their titles with Web.
 The term programmer can be used to refer to a software developer, software engineer, computer scientist, or software analyst.
 However, members of these professions typically possess other software engineering skills, beyond programming.

 Computer industry

 The computer industry is made up of businesses involved in developing computer software, designing computer hardware and computer networking infrastructures, manufacturing computer components, and providing information technology services, including system administration and maintenance.

-The software industry includes businesses engaged in development, maintenance, and publication of software.
-The industry also includes software services, such as training, documentation, and consulting.